 In fact, Bern is not only cheaper than Geneva, Zurich, Interlaken, and Zermatt but also superbly connected to any place you want to go to Switzerland.
 I LOVED the charming, little city.
 Also, I rarely got lost, and had the best fondue!

 Exchange rate: When I travelled, 1 CHF equalled 0.90 Euro, so almost the same.
 Most establishments accept Euro but will return CHF.

 Here’s the 3-day Switzerland itinerary from Bern.

 How to get to Bern

 From the airport: The airport bus (bus line 334), which runs once every fifteen minutes or so, takes passengers from the airport to the Belp train station.
 The journey takes ten minutes.
 From there, you can take an S-Bahn (S3, S31, S4 or S44) to Bern main station.
-The distance from the airport to the center of Bern (Bundesplatz) is 10 kilometers.
+The distance from the airport to the centre of Bern (Bundesplatz) is 10 kilometres.

 By bus: If you are landing or exiting from Frankfurt or Zurich, then swinging by Bern is a good option.
 Use the overnight Flixbus from Frankfurt or Zurich airport to go straight to Bern Neufield.
 After a 3 min walk downhill, take bus 11 from Neufield stop (next to Cafe Neufield) to go into the city.

 If you are staying in Bern, you are eligible for free transport within the city.
 Usually, your hotel/ hostel will give you a card you can use.
 Until you get that, you can show a copy of the hotel reservation to get a free ride.
 In any case, no one asks for your ticket.
 But we are honest, no?

 Where to stay in Bern